|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-These soft, delicious yeast buns are perfect for pulled pork, chicken, or shredded beef sandwiches, and they are excellent buns for burgers as well.
+These soft, delicious yeast buns are perfect for pulled pork, chicken, or shredded beef sandwiches.
+Not only are they great with barbecue; they are excellent buns for burgers or really any type of sandwich.
+The yeast buns also make a nice accompaniment to any dinner.

-I used a kaiser roll stamp to make an impression on the rolls.
-If you don't have a stamp, flatten the dough balls slightly with your hand before baking.
+The recipe uses a kaiser roll stamp to make an impression on the rolls.
+If you don't have a stamp, flatten the dough balls slightly with your hand before the second rise.

 Add the milk, flour, salt, sugar, and melted butter to the yeast mixture.
 Mix until the dough is formed.
-Knead by hand on a lightly floured surface or with the dough hook attachment of the stand mixer until smooth and elastic, about 10 minutes.
-Add more flour in small amounts, as needed to keep the dough from sticking to hands, bowl, or surfaces.
+Knead by hand on a lightly floured surface or with the dough hook attachment of the stand mixer until the dough is smooth and elastic.
+This should take about 10 minutes.
+Add more flour in small amounts, as needed to keep the dough from sticking to your hands, bowl, or other surfaces.

-Shape the rolls into tight balls and flatten slightly with the floured palm of your hand.
-Place on the parchment lined baking sheet(s).
+Shape the dough into tight balls and flatten slightly with the floured palm of your hand.
+Place them on the parchment lined baking sheet(s).

 If you have a kaiser roll stamp, stamp the tops firmly but do not cut through them.
-Turn the stamped rolls over so the impression is on the bottom.
+Dust the tops lightly with flour and turn the stamped rolls over so the impression is on the bottom.

-Cover the rolls with a lightweight kitchen towel and let them rise in a draft-free place for about 45 minutes.
+Cover the rolls with a lightweight kitchen towel and let them rise in a draft-free place until doubled, or about 25 to 35 minutes.

-Sprinkle the rolls lightly with cornmeal.
-Very gently turn the rolls over so the impression (if you used a stamp) is now on the top.
+Sprinkle the rolls lightly with cornmeal and then, very gently, turn the rolls over so the impression (if you used a stamp) is now on the top.

-Bake for 16 to 20 minutes, until the buns are golden brown.
-The rolls will be about 195 F in the center when done.
+Bake sandwich rolls for 16 to 20 minutes, or until the buns are golden brown.
+The rolls will be about 200 F to 210 F in the center when done.